rossberg/camp/README.txt

 .................

 The Browser is for browsing through the folders you have added: the roots, their sub-folders, and also playlists in these folders.
-In Kamp, playlists are treated like virtual folders, meaning that they can participate in all the interesting activities around searching, filtering, sorting, showing meta data, etc.
+In Camp, playlists are treated like virtual folders, meaning that they can participate in all the interesting activities around searching, filtering, sorting, showing meta data, etc.